alexbevi/alexbevi.github.com/_posts/2023-02-08-emmanuelle.markdown

 ![](/images/adventure/emmanuelle/emma_001.png)
 _Copy protection is possibly the most intuitive part of this game_

 You start off by having to lookup a couple of colour values from a massive table.
-This is the game's copy protection and only lasts a few seconds, but may be the most fun part of the game :P
+This is the game's copy protection and only lasts a few seconds, but may be the most fun part of the game 🤣.

 ![](/images/adventure/emmanuelle/emma_006.png)
 _EGA nudity ... how "hot"_